UA Libraries Committees

 Faculty search committees

-Faculty with University Libraries are regularly called upon to serve on search committees.
+Faculty and staff with University Libraries are regularly called upon to serve on search committees.
 Faculty search committees are charged with reviewing potential candidates, helping to manage the search process, and making recommendations throughout the search.
 Search committee members are invited by the Dean of University Libraries and are often selected based on their expertise and interest in the position.

 University Libraries Assessment Task Force